simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

    provided with the hardware.

 #.
 At this point, the TPM module can take over management of the device.
 Add
-   ``tpm`` to the host's hieradata according the the example below or use the ``tpm_ownership`` type directly.
+   ``tpm`` to the host's hieradata according to the example below or use the ``tpm_ownership`` type directly.

    .. code-block:: yaml